ddev/ddev/docs/content/users/install/ddev-installation.md

         * Visit the Microsoft Store and install the *updated* ["Windows Subsystem for Linux"](https://apps.microsoft.com/store/detail/windows-subsystem-for-linux/9P9TQF7MRM4R) and click "Open".
 It will likely prompt you for a username and password for the Ubuntu WSL2 instance it creates.

-        * Verify that you now have an Ubuntu distro set as default by running `wsl.exe -l -v`
+        * Verify that you have an Ubuntu distro set as default by running `wsl.exe -l -v`.

-        If you already have WSL2 but don't have an Ubuntu distro, install one by running `wsl.exe --install Ubuntu`.

-        If that doesn't work for you, see the [manual installation](https://docs.microsoft.com/en-us/windows/wsl/install-manual) and linked [troubleshooting](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#installation-issues).
+          If you have WSL2 but not an Ubuntu distro, install one by running `wsl.exe --install Ubuntu`.
+If this doesn’t work, see [manual installation](https://docs.microsoft.com/en-us/windows/wsl/install-manual) and [troubleshooting](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#installation-issues).

     2. In an administrative PowerShell (5) run [this PowerShell script](https://raw.githubusercontent.com/ddev/ddev/master/scripts/install_ddev_wsl2_docker_inside.ps1) by executing: